-There’s nothing pretty about scalp inflammation, however, while it may be hard to avoid, you can take some easy steps to prevent it in the future.
-We consulted Anabel Kingsley, Trichologist at Philip Kingsley, hair and scalp health authority, about what triggers inflammation, how to fix it, and why we’ve actually been getting it wrong all along.
+There’s nothing pretty about scalp inflammation.
+While it may be hard to avoid, you can take some easy steps to prevent it in the future.
+We consulted Anabel Kingsley, trichologist at Philip Kingsley, about what causes scalp inflammation, how to fix it, and why we’ve actually been getting it wrong all along.

-With stress coming at us in all directions – at all times – it can feel impossible to keep totally calm, but keep calm we must – because it turns out that stress is a key culprit in scalp inflammation.
+With stress coming at us in all directions, it can feel impossible to keep totally calm.
+But keep calm we must because it turns out that stress is a key culprit in scalp inflammation.
 “Stress spikes cortisol (aka stress hormone) levels, which in turn can increase sebum (oil) production on your scalp.
-Stress hormones can also disrupt the skin’s barrier function, and trigger skin irritation and inflammation.
-This is why you may find that your scalp gets itchy, flaky and overly sensitive and greasy when you are going through a stressful period.
+These hormones can also disrupt the skin’s barrier function, and trigger skin irritation and inflammation.
+This is why you may find that your scalp gets itchy, flaky, and overly sensitive and greasy when you are going through a stressful period.
 People who suffer from scalp conditions, such as psoriasis and dandruff, often find their condition is made worse by stress,” explains Anabel.

 Aside from stress, hormonal shifts during your menstrual cycle can also impact your scalp.
-“Leading up to and during your period, you may find your scalp becomes oilier – and this in turn may trigger flaking and itching if you are pre-disposed to dandruff flare-ups,” she continues.
+“Leading up to and during your period, you may find your scalp becomes oilier.
+This, in turn, may trigger flaking and itching if you are pre-disposed to dandruff flare-ups,” she continues.

-Weather is also a culprit as it can trigger reactions on your scalp just as it can on your skin – keep your guard up when you’re exposed to central heating, very cold weather and prolonged sun exposure.
-You might also want to take a closer look at your shelfie.
-“Hair products will not usually cause scalp dryness, but they can leave a fine, white residue on your roots, and this can be mistaken for dead skin cells.
+Weather is also a culprit as it can trigger reactions on your scalp just as it can on your skin.
+Keep your guard up when you’re exposed to central heating, very cold weather, and prolonged sun exposure.
+You might also want to take a closer look at your shelf.
+“Hair products will not usually cause scalp dryness, but they can leave a fine, white residue on your roots.
+This can be mistaken for dead skin cells.
 The most common culprit for this is dry shampoo,” Anabel confirms.

-To prevent inflammation and keep your scalp healthy, take the extra time to suds up and cleanse frequently – just like you would your face.
+To prevent inflammation and keep your scalp healthy, take the extra time to suds up and cleanse frequently, just like you would your face.
 “You wouldn’t leave days between washing your face or underarms, so why would you do this to your scalp?” asks Anabel.
-The hair wash debate is definitely real, though usually you have to place yourself in the “scalp” or “hair” camp – either way, she makes a good case for pro-scalp daily shampoo-ers.
+The hair wash debate is definitely real, though usually, you have to place yourself in the “scalp” or “hair” camp.
+Either way, she makes a good case for washing your hair daily.

-If you’re too far gone from stress, a cold/heat combo, or your period, and your scalp is inflamed – meaning it’s flaky, itchy, oily or your dealing with dandruff, it needs to be treated consistently for best results – and what you use is crucial.
+If you’re too far gone from stress, a cold/heat combo, or your period, and your scalp is inflamed, it needs to be treated consistently for best results.
+What you use is crucial.

-“Use a daily shampoo containing an anti-microbial active, such as Piroctone Olamine.
+“Use a daily shampoo containing an anti-microbial active, such as piroctone olamine.
 This ingredient specifically targets the yeast responsible for dandruff and rebalances your scalp’s microflora.
-I recommend our Flaky/Itchy Scalp Shampoo,” she explains.
-“You also want to look for a scalp toner containing Camphor, a soothing and cooling active, as well as astringent ingredients like Witch Hazel, which helps to soak up excess oil.
-I recommend our Flaky/Itchy Scalp Toner, which also contains Piroctone Olamine.”
+I recommend our Flaky Scalp Shampoo,” she explains.
+“You also want to look for a scalp toner containing camphor, a soothing and cooling active, as well as astringent ingredients like witch hazel, which helps to soak up excess oil.
+I recommend our Flaky Scalp Toner, which also contains piroctone olamine.”

-Another way to prevent or keep the inflammation at bay, is to use a targeted scalp mask twice a week, because again, like the skin on your face (we’re seeing a trend here) your scalp can benefit from weekly intensive treatments.
-“We just launched our Flaky/Itchy Scalp Mask specifically for dandruff sufferers.
-It contains an innovative triple acid complex of Salicylic, Lactic and Hyaluronic Acid, which work together to exfoliate, cleanse, soothe and moisturize.
-It is also formulated with Piroctone Olamine, an anti-fungal active, which helps to re-balance the microflora of the scalp, as well as Celery Seed Extract, which helps to control sebum (oil) production,” says Anabel.
+Another way to prevent or keep the inflammation at bay is to use a targeted scalp mask twice a week.
+Again, like the skin on your face, your scalp can benefit from weekly intensive treatments.
+“We just launched our Flaky Scalp Mask specifically for dandruff sufferers.
+It contains an innovative triple acid complex of salicylic, lactic, and hyaluronic acid, which work together to exfoliate, cleanse, soothe, and moisturize.
+It is also formulated with piroctone olamine, an anti-fungal active which helps to rebalance the microflora of the scalp,” says Anabel.